 Storage

-Store leftover burger patties and mushrooms separately in airtight containers in the refrigerator for up to 3 days.
-They can be frozen in an air-tight container for up to 3 months.
+Store leftover mushroom Swiss burgers without buns in airtight containers in the refrigerator for up to 3 days.
+The burgers without toppings can be frozen in an air-tight container for up to 3 months.
 Tightly wrap them in plastic wrap or aluminum foil before placing them in the container.
+To reheat, warm the patties in a skillet over medium heat or in the oven at 350°F until heated through.

 Recipe FAQs